gvSIGAssociation/gvnix/addon-service-layer/docs/td-contract-first-from-java.rst

    Allow only a list of specific types that has no conversion problems.
 For example, let String, but not allow TreeMap.

-   We may also need to define the mapping of certain types of data that is not completely accurate, for example, the Date in Java provides the time and XML (https://jaxb.dev.java.net/guide/Using_different_datatypes.html).
+   We may also need to define the mapping of certain types of data that is not completely accurate, for example, the Date in Java provides the time and XML no (https://jaxb.dev.java.net/guide/Using_different_datatypes.html).

+   More info:

+   * `XSD 1.0 type hierarchy`_
+   * `XSD 1.1 type hierarchy`_

 #.
 Cyclic graphs